GioLeiren/RC---Trabalho/README.md

 This project is based on [PyDash](https://github.com/mfcaetano/pydash), a Python framework that simulates Dynamic Adaptive Streaming over HTTP (MPEG-DASH).
 The framework implements adaptive bitrate (ABR) algorithms, allowing clients to dynamically adjust video quality based on network conditions and buffer size.
 This repository extends the original PyDash project by implementing a new ABR algorithm, **BBA0 (Buffer-Based Adaptation version 0)**, which is designed to adjust video quality based on the size of the playback buffer.

 ## What is MPEG-DASH?
 MPEG-DASH (Dynamic Adaptive Streaming over HTTP) is a streaming protocol that breaks video content into small segments.
 Each segment is encoded at multiple bitrates to accommodate different network conditions.
-The goal of an ABR algorithm in MPEG-DASH is to choose the highest possible bitrate that the network can handle without causing interruptions or buffering during playback​(Especificacao_pydash__2…).
+The goal of an ABR algorithm in MPEG-DASH is to choose the highest possible bitrate that the network can handle without causing interruptions or buffering during playback​.
+[Especificacao_pydash__2…](https://github.com/GioLeiren/RC---Trabalho/blob/main/Especificacao_pydash__202302_.pdf)

 ## Original Project: PyDash
 [PyDash](https://github.com/mfcaetano/pydash) is a functional client-side simulation platform for evaluating different ABR algorithms.
-The project allows users to implement new ABR algorithms in a modular way through an abstract class interface called `IR2A` (Interface of Rate Adaptation Algorithms)​(Especificacao_pydash__2…).
+The project allows users to implement new ABR algorithms in a modular way through an abstract class interface called `IR2A` (Interface of Rate Adaptation Algorithms).
+[Especificacao_pydash__2…](https://github.com/GioLeiren/RC---Trabalho/blob/main/Especificacao_pydash__202302_.pdf)

 The basic components of the PyDash architecture include: